tensorflow/tfjs-website/docs/tutorials/upgrading_to_4_0.md

 ...
 ```

-Enabling [`skipLibCheck`](https://www.typescriptlang.org/tsconfig#skipLibCheck) suppresses this error, and upgrading to at least TypeScript 3.6.2 fixes it (although the above fix for `PredefinedColorSpace` will also need to be applied).
+Enable [`skipLibCheck`](https://www.typescriptlang.org/tsconfig#skipLibCheck) to suppress this error, or upgrade to at least TypeScript 3.6.2 to fix it (the above fix for `PredefinedColorSpace` will also need to be applied).